PaperPrototype/Intro-Voxel-Terrain-in-Unity/1 - Voxels + Triangles/english.md

 We then set the MeshFilters mesh to our `m_mesh` variable.
 We also make sure to Calculate the normals and Bounds.

-You might notice `Allocator.Temp` this is an enum (an enum lets us make a type of "options" system.
-WHen you make an enum you give the options it can represent).
-This is telling the Allocator to use a really fast memory fetch, but that memory can only exist for 4 frames (ever heard of frames per second? fps?).
+You might notice `Allocator.Temp`, this is telling the Allocator to use a really fast memory allocator, but that memory can only exist for 1 frame.

-There are other enums like `Allocator.Persistent` that let us have the memory we want for as long as we need, but they take much longer to find the memory we want, so it's better to use a `Temp` allocator. `Allocator.TempJob` is a special allocator for Job's and multithreading that is based on `Allocator.Temp` but is optimized specifically for multithreading.
+There are other options like `Allocator.Persistent` that let us have the memory we want for as long as we need, but it takes much longer to find the memory we want, so it's better to use a `Temp` allocator. `Allocator.TempJob` can exist for 4 frames, it is a special allocator for Job's and multithreading that is like the `Allocator.Temp` but is optimized specifically for multithreading.

-Also since we are using NativeCollections we have to manually free our memory, much like in C or C++.
+Also since we are using NativeCollections we have to manually free our memory, much like you would in C or C++.

 "native" means it uses actual pointers (AKA references) to memory and not copies of everything.